 Agaves are native to the southwestern United States and Mexico.
 We seek out Agave specimens that grow on the high altitude plains and mountains of this region where the local populations have evolved a tolerance for colder weather.
 We also collect rare and expensive variegated specimens and mass produce them for you.
 No longer do you have to pay hundreds of dollars for a cool white striped agave on Ebay.
 We have plenty of variegated agaves with stripes in white, cream, yellow, or light green to choose from.
 Now you can get them for much less at Plant Delights Nursery.
+One of our most popular agaves is Agave Parryi JC Raulston, an amazing specimen named after the late founder of the arboretum which bears his name.

 Some agaves are smaller then a softball at maturity.
 These little guys prefer some space so they do not get over-run by bigger plants.
 Small agaves are great in rock gardens, fairy gardens, and in small containers.
 On the opposite end are truly monstrously proportioned agaves with leaves that reach out 6 to 8 feet from the central core of the plant.
 If you have room for a large agave, we highly recommend them.
 They are real rock stars in the garden and always stop people in their tracks.
 The large agaves can be planted alongside flowering perennials, ornamental grasses and small vines for additional color.
 Some combinations we like are Agave 'Silver Surfer' with purple or white echinacea, yellow coreopsis, pink or purple oxalis or any of the small or medium lantanas and verbenas.
 The airy seed heads of Muhlenbergia meld well with the large agaves too.
 In between the big fellas and the little guys are a wide range of volleyball to beachball sized agaves in a wide variety of colors and shapes.
 One favorite of ours is Agave 'JC Raulston' that is the size of a beachball and nearly as round.
 This highly structural selection looks great in the garden or in a large container with a low growing sedum spilling around it.